entando/entando-docs/vuepress/docs/next/tutorials/getting-started/openshift-install.md

 ```
 oc new-project entando
 ```
-Note: If you choose a different name for your project, adjust the commands below to supply your project name (e.g. `-n my-custom-projectname`) or use the `oc project` command to select the project.
+Note: If you choose a different name for your project, adjust the commands below to supply your project name (e.g. `-n YOUR-PROJECT`) or use the `oc project` command to select the project.

 The remaining steps in this tutorial can be performed by a user with project-level access, rather than a full cluster admin.